lab-sun/Boundary-aware-BEV/README.md

 # Boundary-aware-BEV
-This is the offical PyTorch implementation of Boundary-aware Semantic Bird-Eye-View Map Generation based on Conditional Diffusion Models
+This is the offical PyTorch implementation of the IEEE-TCSVT paper: [Boundary-aware Semantic Bird-Eye-View Map Generation based on Conditional Diffusion Models](https://doi.org/10.1109/TCSVT.2025.3564002).

 ![The pipline of Boundary-aware-BEV](./imgs/overall.png)